Glide bomb: Operational use

-Following the capitulation of Italy in 1943, Germany damaged the Italian battleship Italia and sank the Roma with Fritz-X bombs.
+Following the capitulation of Italy in 1943, Germany damaged the Italian battleship Italia and sank the Roma with Fritz X bombs.
 Attacks were also made on the USS Savannah, causing much damage and loss of life.
-HMS Warspite was hit by three Fritz-X, and although casualties were few, the ship had to be towed to Malta for repairs and was out of action for six months.
-The cruiser USS Philadelphia was very slightly damaged by several near misses from Fritz-X bombs.
+HMS Warspite was hit by three Fritz X, and although casualties were few, the ship had to be towed to Malta for repairs and was out of action for six months.
+The cruiser USS Philadelphia was very slightly damaged by several near misses from Fritz X bombs.
 The light cruiser HMS Uganda was also hit and put out of action for thirteen months as a result.

 A more widely employed weapon was the Henschel Hs 293, which included wings and a rocket motor to allow the bomb to glide some distance away from the launch aircraft.
-This weapon was designed for use against thinly armored but highly defended targets such as convoy merchantmen or their escorting warships.
+This weapon was designed for use against thinly armored, but highly defended targets, such as convoy merchantmen or their escorting warships.
 When launched, a small liquid-fueled rocket fired to speed the weapon up and get it out in front of the releasing aircraft, which was flown to approach the target just off to one side.
 The bomb then dropped close to the water and glided in parallel to the launch aircraft, with the bomb aimer adjusting the flight left or right.
 As long as the bomb was dropped at roughly the right range so it did not run out of altitude while gliding in, the system was easy to use, at least against slow-moving targets.

 The Hs 293 was first used operationally in the Bay of Biscay against RN and RCN destroyers, sloops and frigates.
-Its combat debut was made on August 25, 1943, when the sloop HMS Bideford was slightly damaged by a missile which failed to fully detonate, but killed one crewman.
+Its combat debut was made on August 25, 1943, when the sloop HMS Bideford was slightly damaged by a missile that failed to fully detonate, but killed one crewman.
 Another sloop, HMS Landguard, survived a near miss with slight damage.
 The Germans attacked again two days later, sinking HMS Egret on August 27, 1943; they also seriously damaged HMCS Athabaskan.
 Over one-thousand Allied soldiers died on 25 November 1943 when a Hs 293 sank the troopship from Mediterranean convoy KMF 26.